How to Outline Text in Canva

-Outline important text in your Canva designs for a greater impact.
+Outline important text in your Canva designs for a greater impact using these simple tricks

 Canva is a design haven, especially for people who are not well-versed with the art of graphic designing.
 Even someone who hasn’t designed a day before in their life can churn out decent designs from the very start.